cambridge-cares/TheWorldAvatar/UK_Power_Generation_Units_BMRS/Python/Code/ukpowergeneration/README.txt

 Also:
 The 'mapping' folder is not run as part of the main program(s), and its functionally seperate.
 The readme within details its use.

+DATA STORAGE NOTE:
+Finally, a record of previous days will be saved to "\ScriptMapQuery\DataStorage" under the date of the queried day.